maduhu/Documentation/ILP/ilp-spsp-client-rest-api.md

 The client server is configured with account credentials so that it can communicate with the ledger on the client's behalf.

+The client server is stateless, so no database is needed.

 ## GET /v1/query

 Retrieve information about the receiver.